 It started with a borrowed painting trailer.
 That was it.
 No investors, no business plan binder, no fancy office.
 I had a trailer, a willingness to work harder than anyone else on the job site, and a conviction that if you take care of people first, the business follows.

 That conviction did not come from a textbook.
-It came from years of watching what happens when businesses treat their people like line items on a spreadsheet.
-They lose their best talent.
-They bleed customers.
-They wonder why the phone stops ringing.
-I decided early on that Takedown Eventures would be different.
+It came from years of watching what happens when businesses treat their people like line items instead of human beings.
+I decided early on that Power Crew Electric would be built differently.
+Every decision — from who we hired to how we handled a bad day — would be filtered through one question: is this good for our people?

 Put people at the center of every decision